mspreij/mikron/README.md

 This is a simple, php/sqlite-based wiki, with very little configuration, intended for small, simple wiki usage.

+### Requirements
+Some version of PHP that is not ancient (I started using this in 2012 if that's any indication), and includes SQLite3.
+I have it running under Apache and Nginx, but the PHP CLI server will probably suffice, too.

 ### Install

-Mikron by default does some rudimentary auth, which sits in `inc/auth.inc.php`.
-For a fresh install you have to create this file by copying or renaming it from
-`inc/auth.inc.php.sample`, and editing it as you see fit.
+1. Mikron by default does some rudimentary auth, which sits in `inc/auth.inc.php`.
+For a fresh install you have to create this file by copying or renaming it from `inc/auth.inc.php.sample`, and editing it as you see fit.
 It is recommended to leave *some* form of authentication in place, unless it's a local-access-only wiki.

-By default records are saved to `data/mikron.db`.
+2. By default records are saved to `data/mikron.db`.
 The server needs write access to this `data` directory.
-You may need to create the directory (I may need to add it to the repo), with eg `mkdir data` and then giving it write access with `chmod go+w data`.
+If I haven't yet added it to the repo, create it and if needed give it write access with `chmod go+w data`.

-When visiting the wiki for the first time, it will offer an 'install' link, which should create the database file.
+3. Now when visiting the wiki for the first time, it will offer an 'install' link, which should create the database file.

 If this fails, check that your install of PHP includes SQLite3 (enabled by default since PHP 5.3.0), and that the server does have write access to the `data` directory.
+And uh, file an issue or something, hopefully it's fixable.

 ### Usage